FraggedNoob/GitLabTransfer/README.md

 3. In GitLabTransfer: set your secret GitLab API tokens for the source server
 4. In GitLabTransfer: set the project name for the source server
 5. Compile your .java as you wish... (.class or put into a .jar)
-6. Test that you can access the source server via "GitLabTransfer sprojlist" (to see available projects)
+6. Test that you can access the source server via `GitLabTransfer sprojlist` (Find the project you just created.)
-7. Pull down the source data via "GitLabTransfer pullsave" (now you have .json files)
+7. Pull down the source data via `GitLabTransfer pullsave` (now you have .json files)

 (If required, move all files to a machine that can see the destination server.)